-I worked as a Teaching Assistant, teaching practical parts of several modules (Plant Genetic Improvement and Plant Protected Culture modules).
-The experience I gained, included:
+I worked as a Teaching Assistant, teaching practical aspects of several modules (Plant Genetic Improvement and Plant Protected Culture modules).

 Arab Centre for Studies of Arid Zones and Dry Lands (ACSAD) 2007-2008

-I worked as an expert in fruit trees production.
-As part of my dutioes in the centre I delivered lectures in the courses which the Arabic centre run for agricultural engineers around Middle Eastern Countries.
+I worked as an expert in fruit tree production.
+As part of my duties in the centre I delivered lectures in courses at the Arabic centre designed for agricultural engineers from various Middle Eastern countries.
 I also delivered talks on open days, which the Arabic Centre arranged regularly.

 Ø I was the winner of the Vice Chancellor award for the EarlyCareer Researcher in the Expert Category for 2012 at Plymouth University.